 - Select a product that is right for your climate and your pocketbook.

 Sometimes a homeowner feels more comfortable with a particular contractor rather than a particular product.
 Installation is a very important issue with windows.
-Ask your contractor to describe the installation process.
-Make sure your contractor knows as much about ENERGY STAR products and NFRC labeling as you do.
+Ask your contractor to describe the installation process, and be sure that they are approved by the window manufacturer.
+Ensure your contractor knows as much about ENERGY STAR products and NFRC labeling as you do.

 Why are my windows drafty and will new windows stop the draft?